 On November 3, 2023, a securities class action lawsuit was filed against the Company and certain of its officers in the United States District Court for the District of New Jersey.
-The class action complaint alleges violations of the Securities Exchange Act of 1934, as amended, or the Exchange Act, in connection with allegedly false and misleading statements made by the Company related to the Company's BLA during the period from December 29, 2022 through August 29,

-2023.
-The complaint alleges, among other things, that the Company violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by failing to disclose that there was an alleged lack of evidence supporting ONS-5010 as a treatment for wet AMD and that we and/or our manufacturing partner had deficient CMC controls for ONS-5010, which remained unresolved at the time the Company's BLA was re-submitted to the FDA and, as a result, the FDA was unlikely to approve the Company's BLA, and that the Company's stock price dropped when such information was disclosed.
+The class action complaint alleges violations of the Securities Exchange Act of 1934, as amended, or the Exchange Act, in connection with allegedly false and misleading statements made by the Company related to the Company's BLA during the period from December 29, 2022 through August 29, 2023.
+The complaint alleges, among other things, that the Company violated Sections 10(b) and 20(a) of the Exchange Act and SEC Rule 10b-5 by failing to disclose that there was an alleged lack of evidence supporting ONS-5010 as a treatment for wet AMD and that the Company's BLA was re-submitted to the FDA and, as a result, the FDA was unlikely to approve the Company's BLA, and that the Company's stock price dropped when such information was disclosed.
 The plaintiffs in the class action complaint seek damages and interest, and an award of reasonable costs, including attorneys' fees.